nhimanshujain/Question-Answering-on-Statistical-Plots-using-Google-TAPAS/README.md

 1) [OCR Recognition](/Evaluation/src/ocr_table_generation/) - Extracts text data from the bounding box of the plots

 ## *Semi-Structured Table Generation stage*
-1) [Table-fillup](/Evaluation/src/ocr_table_generation/) - Information extracted out of textual and visual elements is structured into a table
+1) [Table Fillup](/Evaluation/src/ocr_table_generation/) - Information extracted out of textual and visual elements is structured into a table

 ## *Table QA stage*